Fairview Terraces

-Fairview Terraces is a shopping mall in Quezon City, the Philippines, owned by the Ayala Malls group.
-It opened on February 28, 2014, and has a floor area of 114,000 sqm, making it the third largest Ayala Mall after TriNoma and U.P.
+Ayala Malls Fairview Terraces is a shopping mall in Quezon City, the Philippines, owned by the Ayala Malls group.
+It opened on February 28, 2014, and has a floor area of 114,000 sqm, making it the third largest Ayala Mall in Quezon City after TriNoma and U.P.
 Town Center.

 Location

 Fairview Terraces is located at Quirino Highway cor.
 Maligaya Drive, Pasong Putik Proper, Novaliches, Quezon City.
 Strategically located in Fairview area, the mall is across the interserction of Regalado and Quirino Highways, across the latter from SM City Fairview, a block away from Robinsons Novaliches and beside The Redwoods condominium complex.